 The ‘Gospel in the Feasts of Israel’ message focuses on the seven chief Old Testament holidays or feasts.
 Our missionaries explain the purpose of these celebrations both then and now.
 They then show how the coming of Jesus fulfilled those feasts and gave them a larger meaning.
 This is an excellent teaching on the relationship of the Old and New Testaments.
 It also reveals the opportunities for Jewish evangelism throughout the year.

-We’ve found that if you can witness to a Jewish person you can witness to just about anybody!
-By hosting a ‘How to Witness’ program, your people can glean valuable tips on presenting the gospel to Jewish friends and ‘not so Jewish’ friends alike.
-These seminars provide insight into various objections to the gospel as well as conversation techniques, understanding Jewish sensitivities and more.
-Seminars are usually set up for a Saturday morning or for adult Bible classes, and are often given as a series.
+By hosting a “How to Share Jesus with Jewish People” event, your church community will glean valuable tips on presenting the good news of Messiah Jesus to Jewish and non-Jewish friends alike.
+They will gain insight into how to respond to various objections to the gospel as well as conversation techniques, understanding Jewish sensitivities, and more.
+“How to Share Jesus” is often scheduled on a Saturday morning, for adult Bible classes, or as a comprehensive series.